MahsaAm2/Machine-Learning/README.md

-# Applied Linear Algebra Course - Fall 2022
+# Applied Machine Learning Course - Fall 2022

 This repository contains materials and assignments from the **Applied Linear Algebra** course, taken in Fall 2022 under the supervision of **Dr. Safayani**.
 The course explored the intersection of linear algebra and machine learning, providing both theoretical and practical insights.